Email: info@mtrolls.com

 4. Do you have any unique and practical advantages?

-You should already have a skeleton outline of your gym, which the investor or loan manager may not have, so it is necessary to introduce your gym.
+You should already have a general idea of your gym, but the investor or loan manager may not, so it is necessary to describe your gym.

-1. Ownership and investor structure, the legal structure of the gym, is it related to other companies?
+1. Ownership and investor structure, the legal structure of the gym, is it affiliated with other companies?
 And what type of company it is.

-2. Required capital and equity returned, expected return on investment for investors and how they can exit in the future.
+2. Required capital and return on equity, investors’ expected return on investment and how they can exit in the future.

 3. Gym location, transportation, parking, nearby competitors and surrounding environment.